How is Oolong Tea Made? (2019)

-Taiwan’s Oolong Tea production methods are renowned for being some of the best in the world.
+Taiwan’s Oolong Tea processing methods are renowned for being some of the best in the world.
 The island produces over ten varieties of Oolong Tea, each with its distinct characteristic and flavor.
-There are a lot of steps in making Oolong Tea and each affects the taste of the final product.
-Here, we provide an overview of what goes into making a great loose leaf Oolong Tea.
+There are a lot of steps in making Oolong Tea and each affects the taste of the final brew.
+Here, we provide an an answer to the question, how is Oolong Tea processed?

 All in the Processing